nms6569/FraudDetection/README.md

 This project aims to improve credit card fraud detection by integrating advanced preprocessing techniques and ensemble learning models.
 Using a combination of data sampling, feature extraction, and hyperparameter optimization, we built a robust classification pipeline capable of identifying fraudulent transactions with near-perfect accuracy.

 ## Authors
-Fateenah Farid
-Wahida Natalia
-Group 10
+Fateenah Farid, Wahida Shabuddin (Group 10)

 ## Motivation
 Credit card fraud is a growing issue, with global losses projected to surpass $43 billion.
 Traditional machine learning methods often underperform on highly imbalanced datasets (fraud rate <1%).
 Our work builds on recent research to improve detection accuracy, address class imbalance, and optimize performance metrics like AUC and AUPRC